mandloideep/acosus-presentation/diagrams/08-Detailed-SideBySide.md

 ### Q: "Why not just use the Neural Network from the start?"

 **A**: "Neural Networks require substantial training data - typically 1000+ students.
 With transfer cohorts of 10-20 per semester, we'd wait 5+ years before making any predictions.
-KNN works with just 10 students, providing immediate value.
+KNN works with just 10 students because it's a lazy learner - it doesn't learn patterns, it just memorizes examples.
+When a new student arrives, KNN finds similar past students and averages their outcomes.
+This provides immediate value with minimal data.
 Progressive learning balances immediate utility with long-term accuracy."

+---

+### Q: "You say KNN has no training - so what happens during the 'KNN setup' phase?"

+**A**: "Great observation!
+KNN is instance-based, meaning there's no traditional training with weight optimization or gradient descent.
+The 'setup' phase does three things:
+1. **Store samples**: Save all labeled student data (features + success rates) in a database or pickle file
+2. **Set hyperparameters**: Configure k value, distance metric, and weighting scheme - these are just settings, not learned parameters
+3. **Cross-validation test**: Verify that the stored samples produce accurate predictions by testing on different data splits

+The entire process takes under 2 minutes because we're just organizing data, not training a model.
+The actual 'learning' happens at prediction time, when KNN calculates distances to find similar students."

 ---